How to scrape a table into CSV in JavaScript

 const url = 'https://en.wikipedia.org/wiki/List_of_countries_by_population_(United_Nations)'

-/* Fetch with a browser User-Agent so the server returns the real page. */
+/* fetch with a browser User-Agent so the server returns the real page. */

 const html = await fetch(url, {